ProfoundDarkness/cdda-Wilderness_Overhaul/README.md

 Not everything works, as I find things broken I deal with them.

 NOTE that tree cutting has been split off into a seperate mod and repository for now since that required additional code to support.
+See https://github.com/ProfoundDarkness/Cataclysm-DDA/tree/Tree_Harvesting for progress on that (you will need to be able to compile to try it).